Photo by Jackie Lee for Mysteryland.us. All other photos by the author unless otherwise indicated.

 Instead, one of the seemingly endless supply of hot Swedish girls working for Rekorderlig offered me an American flag bandana.
 I accepted immediately once I saw that it had a Duck Dynasty logo, because if I didn't, then the terrorists win.

 Obviously, I had to check out the main stage—a staggering castle built out of giant playing cards that was pumping out big-room house, fog, lasers and video projections in spades.
 "Put your hands up!" screamed Fedde Le Grand, as did pretty much every single headlining DJ that weekend.

 I spotted a girl with collection of kandi bracelets in the crowd.
 She was a seasoned raver named Vivi, and in between head bobs, she confessed that she'd been making kandi all year to get ready for this festival.
 Now that's dedication.

 Vivi accepted the Duck Dynasty flag, and gave me two bracelets that fittingly said "Mysteryland" and "The Rabbit Hole."
 (We did the PLUR handshake.
 Duh.)

-Packs of shirtless juice-heads, French yuppies, grey-haired hippies, colourful kandi kids and Asian bros roamed freely inside.
-Here are Ed, John and Brian from New Jersey, who kindly offered me the hottest commodity of the weekend - fresh pieces of gum.
+Packs of shirtless juiceheads, French yuppies, grey-haired hippies, colorful kandi kids and Asian bros roamed freely inside.
+Here are Ed, John and Brian from New York, who kindly offered me the hottest commodity of the weekend—fresh pieces of gum.

 Jennifer was one of those hardstyle converts.
 While pulling off a couple of her own kandi bracelets to trade, she couldn't stop gushing about how much of a highlight the Q-Dance tent was for her weekend.